microsoft/promptflow/docs/how-to-guides/develop-a-tool/implementing-cascading-settings-for-tool-inputs.md

 This article will guide you through the process of implementing cascading settings for tool inputs.

 ## Prerequisites
-* Please ensure that your Prompt flow for VS Code is updated to version 1.2.0 or later.
+* Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.2.0 or later.
 * It's crucial for you to understand the process of creating your own tool package.
 For thorough insights and instructions, please refer to [Create and Use Tool Package](create-and-use-tool-package.md).

-## Create custom tool package with cascading settings
+## Create tool with cascading settings
 We will provide a hands-on tool example to showcase the implementation of cascading settings between inputs within a tool.
 The availability of "student_id" and "teacher_id" inputs is determined by the value of the "user_type" input in this tool .
 Below shows how to support this cascading setting in both tool code and tool yaml.